CARGO BIKE FACEOFF

 As North America transitions from sprawl to greater urban density, our transportation needs will surely change.
 Cargo bikes are one of the most compelling answers to this challenge.
 In a culture that has traditionally made cars a necessity - meaning all those yearly costs of ownership are also a necessity - a cargo bike is a one-hit cost that saves you money year by year.
 So, whether a cargo bike is replacing your car, or your second car, you're not only getting places faster, but also with less cost - and you're smiling too!

 Studies in Holland show that most urban dwellers have two things in common when it comes to daily trips.
 First, most distances are too far to walk.
 Second, most distances are also too close to drive!
-And, because transit systems rarely do door-to-door service, you need a solution that works.
+And, because transit systems rarely do door-to-door service, you need a solution that manages urban distances efficiently.
 Enter the cargo bike.
 It's a bike with trunk space!
-Think about it: if you were to geo-map your life, how many distances would fit into this radius?

-In short, most urban dwellers live up to 90% of their lives within a 7km radius of home.
-That means that owning a car for distances greater than 7km might make sense.
-But, for 90% of all other journeys, a cargo bike makes the most sense!
+Studies show that most urban dwellers live up to 90% of their lives within a 7.5km radius of home (this is how MLS "Walk Scores" are determined).
+That means that owning a car for distances greater than 20km might make sense.
+But, for 90% of all other journeys, a cargo bike makes way more sense!
 It saves you money, busts a huge hole in gridlock, and keeps you happy and healthy.

 Another interesting thing about Holland?
 They have very high car ownership.
 Why?
 Because car ownership in Holland is directly correlate to high bicycle ownership.
 If a bike can multitask up to 90% of your daily transportation needs, that's putting money in your pocket.
-The money you save can go to luxury items.
+And, that money you save can go to luxury items.
 Like nice furniture, travel, or sure - maybe even a car!
+Because, there's nothing wrong with cars.
+Unless you're driving one in the city.

 EXPLORE OUR BRANDS

 At Curbside we pride ourselves on careful curation.
 And, we take this seriously.
 We travel yearly to Europe.
 We walk the streets, checking wear and tear, seeing which brands are used and which one's aren't.
 We visit tradeshows and we visit factories.
 We build relationships.
-We've been importing cargo bikes since 2006 and the brands we carry all have to follow four strict guidelines:
+We've been importing cargo bikes since 2006 and the brands we carry all have to follow three strict guidelines.

-The brands we carry must be experienced leaders in the cargo bike market
+The brands we carry must be experienced leaders in the cargo bike market.
+No copycats!

 The brands we carry must be durable, functional and above all: proven.